Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 29,619, 16,051 total housing units (homes and apartments), and a median house value of $238,734, Groton real estate prices are well above average cost compared to national prices.
+With 29,619 people, 16,051 houses or apartments, and a median cost of homes of $242,050, Groton real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Groton, accounting for 45.14% of the town's housing units.
 Other types of housing that are prevalent in Groton include large apartment complexes or high rise apartments ( 24.72%), duplexes, homes converted to apartments or other small apartment buildings ( 18.39%), and a few row houses and other attached homes ( 8.46%).